samme90s/samme90s/cryptography.md

 ### Playfair Cipher

-In the Playfair cipher you place the alphabet in a matrix usually 5x5 in English alphabet.
-You then fill the first row with letters of a key, then the rest of the matrix is filled with unique characters (characters that has not yet been presented) in alphabetical order.
-The plaintext can then be encrypted by these rulesets; if the letters are in the same column, they are interchanged with the one below in a circular manner (wrap).
-If the letters are in different rows and columns, the cipher is calculated by forming a rectangle and taking the letters on the opposite corners of the rectangle i.e. cropping the matrix by fitting the required letters.
+In the Playfair cipher you typically place the alphabet in a 5x5 matrix (English).
+First, you fill the matrix with the letters of a key, ensuring each letter only appears once.
+Then, you fill the rest of the matrix with the remaining letters of the alphabetical order.

+To encrypt plaintext (vice versa for decrypting), you follow these rules:

+1. If the letters are in the same column, replace them with the letters directly below them, wrapping around to the top if necessary.
+2. If the letters are in different rows and columns, imagine a rectangle formed by the positions of the letters in the matrix (can be seen as cropping the matrix).
+Replace the letters with the ones on the opposite corners of this rectangle.

 ### Vernam Cipher